Bwlch-y-Ddeufaen: History

 The Two Stones are large pre-historic monoliths of unknown date, which mark the summit at about 1400 ft.
 The south-eastern stone measures 3m in height, the smaller north-western stone is 2m high.
 Also, near the mountain gate, on the south side of the track, is a stone circle and a cromlech called Maen-y-bardd (the bard's stone) nearer Rowen.

 The path was a drovers' road leading via the Lavan Sands to Anglesey.
 On the mainland side, the route was part of the network of drovers' roads that reached all the major centres of population in Wales and England.
 Cattle, sheep and even geese were regularly driven that way on foot down the ages to 1850 or even later, quite often as far as London, which was the largest market in Britain.

 Several Roman milestones have been discovered on this route or in the area, including one giving the distance to Kanovium (sic).

 Near the Abergwyngregyn end of the green path is a green mound, the relic of a motte-and-bailey castle of Llywelyn the Great.

-In the eighteenth century, when turnpike road construction was in vogue, the Caernarvonshire Turnpike trust was authorised by an Act of 1777 to reconstruct this ancient Roman road from Tal-y-Cafn via Bwlch-y-Ddeufaen over the high pass to Abergwyngregyn but they failed to carry out the work.
+In the eighteenth century, when turnpike road construction was in vogue, the Caernarvonshire Turnpike Trust was authorised by an act of Parliament of 1777 to reconstruct this ancient Roman road from Tal-y-Cafn via Bwlch-y-Ddeufaen over the high pass to Abergwyngregyn but they failed to carry out the work.